Does Question 2 mean I can buy weed in Nevada now?

-Possessing more than these amounts will still be illegal under NRS 453.336, Nevada's marijuana possession law.
+Possessing more than these amounts is still illegal under NRS 453.336, Nevada's marijuana possession law.

 A first or second violation of NRS 453.336 is a Nevada misdemeanor drug offense, punishable by a fine of up to $600 for a first-time violation or up to $1,000 for a second offense.

-Despite the passage of Question 2, it will still be against the law to use weed:
+Despite the passage of Question 2, it is still against the law to use weed:

 - In public (other than in a retail marijuana store, if locally allowed);

 - While driving or otherwise in physical control of any vehicle (including boats and airplanes);